 As a lover of technology and a prolific writer, people ask me to speak at events about what I’ve seen and learned.
 I’m happy to do it and it ends up being quite fun for both me and the audience.
 I’m a dynamic, wry speaker and I will not bore a crowd.
 Here’s how to convince me to come out to talk with your group.

 Please note: Because of the high volume of requests, I usually require a minimum honorarium plus expenses as outlined below.
+Exceptions can be made for worthy events.

 A Little Bit About Me